ycpcs/cs320-spring2018/projects/Text_Adventure_Game.md

 User Interface
 ==============

-Finally, in addition to the console that accepts keyboard input and displays the text of the game, the game should have a user interface that allows the user to see their score, their health, their current posessions, the treasures they have gathered, the creatures they have "dispatched", etc.  And the game should be able to produce a graphical map for the player of all the locations that they have visited - while excluding those locations that they have not yet encountered.
+Finally, in addition to the console that accepts keyboard input and displays the text of the game, the game should have a user interface that allows the user to see their score, their health, their current posessions, the treasures they have gathered, the creatures they have "dispatched", etc.

-In addition, there should be a user interface that facilitates the user extending the game:
+In addition, there should be a user interface that facilitates the user creating/extending the game.
+In fact, this will be the means by which you can create your initial game for testing and playing purposes:

 * Creating and connecting new rooms to the map